kata-ai/aksara-ui/README.md

 $ npm install --save styled-components @aksara-ui/core @aksara-ui/icons
 ```

 Then, you will need to apply the style resets + theme provider.
-Wrap your app inside the `AksaraProvider` to use the resets and `ThemeProvider` component provided by Wicara.
+Wrap your app inside the `AksaraProvider` to use the resets and `ThemeProvider` component provided by Aksara UI.

 ```jsx
 import { AksaraProvider } from '@aksara-ui/core';